12 Monthly Safety Topics to Train All Year Round

 - Where are first aid supplies stored in the workplace?

-- Do employees know how to differentiate between what kinds of injuries need hospital care and what do not?
+- Do employees know how to differentiate between the kinds of injuries that need hospital care and those that do not?

 First aid tips:

-- Host a first aid training in the office and incentivize or even mandate participation.
+- Host first aid training for employees and incentivize or even mandate participation.

-- Place first aid kits around the office and clearly label them.
+- Place first aid kits around the office, clearly label them, and keep them stocked.